yzyii/luashitacast/New-User.md

 ## Priority

-Some items pre-filled out for you contain Syntax regarding "Priority".
+Some items pre-filled out for you contain syntax regarding "Priority".
 This dictates the equip order of items where items with a higher priority are equipped first.
 By default, all items have a priority of 0.

 e.g. The Dls.
 Chapeau +1 in this example has a priority of 30 while the Jeweled Collar +1 has a priprity of 0.
 Since 30 > 0, the Chapeau will be equipped first.
 ```lua